-Regional Economic Strategy The Regional Economic Strategy (RES), produced by the South West of England Regional Development Agency (SWRDA), provides a shared vision for the development of the region's economy.
-It concentrates on those issues which are directly related to improving the economy and ensuring that more people can participate in that economy.
-The RES supports the delivery of clear and agreed visions for communities.
+Regional Economic Strategy

+The Regional Economic Strategy

+(RES), produced by the South West of

+England Regional Development Agency

+(SWRDA), provides a shared vision for

+the development of the region's economy.

+It concentrates on those issues which

+are directly related to improving the

+economy and ensuring that more people

+can participate in that economy.
+Working

+in conjunction with the Regional Spatial

+Strategy, the RES supports the delivery of

+clear and agreed visions for communities.